 this compare to other companies in the same industry?

-Banca Mediolanum's earnings are expected to grow by 8.3% yearly, however this is not considered high growth (20% yearly).
+Banca Mediolanum's earnings are expected to decrease over the next 1-3 years, this is not considered high growth.

 Past and Future Earnings per Share

 The accuracy of the analysts who estimate the future performance data can

 be gauged below.
 We look back 3 years and see if they were any good at